cyberaz0r/badmoodle/README.md

   Scraping mode: scrape all the pages from moodle and save the result in a JSON file (default: disabled)

+* `-o OUTFILE`, `--outfile OUTFILE`

+  Save scan results to a JSON file

+* `-m`, `--list-modules`

+  Option to list all the community vulnerability modules and check which ones are enabled

 * `-U`, `--update`

-  Update badmoodle vulnerability database by scraping Moodle security advisory blog and retrieving new modules from GitHub repository
+  Update badmoodle official vulnerability database by scraping Moodle security blog, update plugin and themes list by using Moodle API and retrieve new community modules from GitHub repository

 ## Community Vulnerability Modules